maxdemaio/max-nextjs/data/blog/vm-stack.md

 | Xxx.i symbols     | Each static variable i in file Xxx.VM will be translated to this symbol. |

 In conclusion we talked about arithmetic, logical, and memory access commands.
 We've omitted branching and function commands for future blog posts.

+## Resources

+- Nisan, Noam, and Shimon Schocken.
+The Elements of Computing Systems: Building a Modern Computer from First Principles.
+MIT, 2021.